hugoferreira/hugoferreira.github.com/_posts/2025-05-23-idle-programming.md

 Consider the debugging conversation that followed my discovery:

-**Me**: "You've implemented instruction fetch but completely ignored PC management.
-How does the VM know which instruction to execute next?"
+**Me**: *"You've implemented instruction fetch but completely ignored PC management.
+How does the VM know which instruction to execute next?"*

-**LLM**: "You're absolutely right.
-Here's the corrected version with proper PC handling..."
+**LLM**: *"You're absolutely right.
+Here's the corrected version with proper PC handling..."*

-**Me**: *[mentally pausing the show and thinking that is what passes for collaboration these days...]*
+**Me**: [mentally pausing the show and thinking that is what passes for collaboration these days]

 The LLM dutifully generates another attempt: